Purdue Boilermakers football: Early history (1887–1955)

 For the 1922 season, Purdue hired Missouri Tigers football coach, James Phelan.
 Phelan lead the 1929 Boilermakers to a perfect 8–0 record and what is to date their only ever outright Big Ten Title.
 In 1925, Noble Kizer became an assistant coach at Purdue under Phelan and inherited the head coaching position upon Phelan's departure for the University of Washington.
-Allen Elward became head coach after serving as an assistant at Purdue from 1927 to 1936.
+Mal Elward became head coach after serving as an assistant at Purdue from 1927 to 1936.
 He compiled a 16–18–6 record at Purdue.
 Elmer Burnham served as Purdue's freshman football coach for seven years before assuming the role as varsity head coach in 1942.
 Burnham's 1943 squad went 9–0 and shared the Big Ten Conference title with Michigan.
 The 1943 squad was the only undefeated team playing a full schedule in major college football, but finished third in the country per the AP Poll.
 This would seemingly be sufficient grounds for Purdue to claim a 1943 National Championship as the NCAA itself did not recognize champions in the era.
 However, Purdue has never pursued this claim.
 Cecil Isbell started out at Purdue as an assistant coach and took over as head coach in 1944.
 He coached there for three years with a 14–14–1 record.
 He was the first Purdue alumnus to become the head football coach.